noqsi/TopazTools/README.md

 The `qdaq` command does not take arguments.

-### topaz_hv
+### topaz\_hv

 Sets the detector bias voltage.
 Typical usage:

     topaz_hv 60.0

 This sets the bias at the HIGH VOLTAGE connector to 60V and enables the HV supply.
 There's a compiled-in limit of 70V, adjustable in the Makefile.
-Negative voltages are unsupported (the hardware can't do that), and setting the voltage to 0 also dusables the HV supply.
+Negative voltages are unsupported (the hardware can't do that), and setting the voltage to 0 also disables the HV supply.

-### topaz_hv_off
+### topaz\_hv\_off

 This command takes no arguments.
 It disables the HV supply.